Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 typically do not predict 0/1 values directly.
 SVMs, random forests, and logistic regression all produce a score (which is sometimes a probability) that is then turned into 0 or 1 based on a user-specific threshold.
-You might find that certain tools (such as ) use a default value for that threshold (often 0.5), but it is important to know that it is an arbitrary threshold and you should select the threshold based on the data, the model, and the problem you are solving.
+You might find that certain tools (such as scikitlearn\footnote{you should never use the predict function in sci-kit-learn since it assumes a 0.5 threshold ) use a default value for that threshold (often 0.5), but it is important to know that it is an arbitrary threshold and you should select the threshold based on the data, the model, and the problem you are solving.
 We will cover